WB TET Syllabus Download PDF – প্রাইমারি টেট সিলেবাস

 • Composition of air, causes and impact of air pollution on the environment, greenhouse effect and global warming.

-• Different types of soil, soil erosion, the impact of soil pollution and its prevention.
+• Different soil types, soil erosion, the impact of soil pollution and its prevention.

 PEDAGOGICAL ISSUES